-A. LECTURETTE:
+A. Lecturette:

-Procedures: Small group activity:
+Procedures: Small group activity (maximum of 3 per group)

 - 1. Form students into small groups: - a.
-Instructor ratio: One (1) instructor for every three (3) students
+Instructor ratio: One (1) instructor for every three (3) students - 2.
+DISTRIBUTE: - a.

-2. DISTRIBUTE:

-- a.
 Basic Motorcycle Course lesson plan3 - b.
 Motorcycle Update Training lesson plan - c.
 Motorcycle Individual Proficiency Night Road Course lesson plan - 3.
 Instructor overviews the lesson plans: - a.
 Overview each lesson plan and how to present the specific techniques - b.
-Point out to the new instructors: - 1) Identified nuances that assist the students in learning a new technique(s) - 2) Importance using the back of the lesson plan for note taking - a) Assist new instructor on how to present material to their students upon their return from a break - b) Address variations / enrichment to techniques - 3) History of The Motorcycle Training Unit (MTU): - a) Research and development - b) Methodology
+Point out to the new instructors: - Identified nuances that assist the students in learning a new technique(s) - 2) Importance using the back of the lesson plan for note taking - a) Assist new instructor on how to present material to their students upon their return from a break - b) Address variations / enrichment to techniques - 3) History of The Motorcycle Training Unit (MTU): - a) Research and development - b) Methodology

-B. GROUP DISCUSSION:
+B. Group Discussion: